-Flying Dragon (Draco sp.) that I spotted when it glided straight past my head.
-Would like help on the specific ID if possible – wings appeared red when it flashed by me in the air
+Flying Dragon, probably Philippine Flying Dragon (Draco spilopterus) that I spotted when it glided straight past my head.
+Would like help on ID if possible – wings appeared red when it flashed by me in the air

-Green Crested Lizard (Bronchocela cristatella) Interestingly it was a full bright green when it was sleeping on the branch, but turned progressively more brown as I caught it and was nearly all brown by the time I released it.
+Green Crested Lizard (Bronchocela cristatella) It was a full bright green when it was sleeping on the branch, but turned progressively more brown as I caught it and was nearly all brown by the time I released it.

 Emerald Tree Skink (Lamprolepis smaragdina philippinica), spotted after a long period of patient sitting and waiting at the same tree the flying dragon had jumped from